Table of Contents

 php_admin_value[date.timezone] = Europe/Berlin

-Remember to comment out rules that you have set in the .htaccess file for PHP directives (for instance, commands starting with php_value or php_flag).
+Remember to comment the rules that you have set in the .htaccess file for PHP directives (for instance, commands starting with php_value or php_flag).
 Otherwise, you’ll see an Internal Server Error or a blank page.

 The settings mentioned in this KB article have precedence over the settings specified through PHP Server Level.